Easy Burrata Pasta With Burst Tomatoes

 - Olive oil – We use 2 kinds of olive oil in our recipe: a lower quality one for cooking, and a high quality extra virgin olive oil for finishing.
 You can always use the extra virgin olive oil for both steps, but we like to save the good stuff for applications where you’ll actually taste it.

-- Burrata – You can usually find burrata near the fresh mozzarella in the grocery store.
+- Burrata – You can usually find burrata near the fresh mozzarella in the grocery store (our favorite store-bought option is from Primo Taglio).
 Buy a super fresh, local burrata if you can for the best flavor.
+Or, use a gourmet burrata like this one from Murray’s Cheese (you can even order it online!).

 - Fresh basil – Fresh herbs are a must in this dish!
 Add some chopped basil to the sauce and garnish your plate with whole leaves for a bright and beautiful flavor.

-- Blister the tomatoes.
-Cook whole grape tomatoes with garlic and olive oil over medium-high heat, turning the tomatoes over occasionally, until their skins are soft and wrinkly and their juices are beginning to release.
+Step 2: Cook the cherry tomatoes with garlic and olive oil over medium-high heat, turning the tomatoes over occasionally, until their skins are soft and wrinkly and their juices are beginning to release.
+They’ll look like they “burst”.

-- Finish.
-Add EVOO and balsamic vinegar to the sauce, then remove from heat.
-Add the pasta shells to the sauce and toss to combine.
+Step 4: Add EVOO and balsamic vinegar to the sauce, then remove from heat.

-- Serve.
-Portion the pasta out into shallow bowls for serving.
-Top each dish with a few dollops of burrata cheese, a generous drizzle of balsamic vinegar, and fresh basil leaves.
+Step 6: Portion the pasta out into shallow bowls or plates for serving.
+Top each dish with a few dollops of burrata cheese, a generous drizzle of balsamic glaze, and fresh basil leaves.
 Serve immediately.

 Serving Suggestions

-- Date night dinner for two – Pair this elegant pasta with your favorite wine and a side salad, or fresh Italian bread and dipping oils, for a romantic dinner at home.
-We love making this dish for Valentine’s Day dinner!
-Plus, it’s easy for home cooks of any level to make – so if you want to surprise your SO with a fancy dinner, you don’t have to stress about messing it up.
+- Date night dinner for two – Pair this elegant pasta with your favorite wine and a side of garlic bread, pan con tomate (yes we know that’s Spanish), or crispy potatoes with whipped ricotta for a romantic dinner.
+We love making this dinner for an easy Valentine’s Day at home.
+Plus, it’s easy for home cooks of any level to make – so if you want to surprise your special someone with a fancy dinner, you don’t have to stress about messing it up.

 - Summer dinner party – Celebrate the fresh, in-season flavors of tomatoes and basil with a summer dinner party on the patio.
 It’s easy to scale this recipe up and serve it to a crowd.
-Pair it with a bright limoncello spritz for a night to remember!
+Pair it with a bright limoncello spritz, whipped brie with calabrian chiles, and baked bruschetta dip for a night to remember!

 Our burrata pasta with blistered tomatoes makes a delicious date night dinner for two.
 Grab a bottle of wine and a loaf of bread, and give this recipe a try next time you’re craving a fresh yet indulgent pasta dinner!

 Love this recipe?
-You may also enjoy these easy pasta recipes:
+You may enjoy these easy pasta recipes with tomatoes, too:

 Ingredients